 I had no expectations of this beach prior to going except that the wind will probably be cold.
 Thankfully H packed his camping gear as there is nothing in Fuwairit except the pristine and remote beach.

-We first checked out Al Ghariya beach, which is a bit further up north, and found it a bit not to my liking.
+We first checked out Al Ghariya beach, which is a bit further up north, and found it a bit, not to my liking.
 The sand had a lot of little trash, some of which could be dangerous once you inadvertently stepped on it (read: broken bottles and bottle tops).
 I guess I’m too spoiled by the beaches in Asia.
-But of course, here in the desert I shouldn’t expect for much.
+But of course, here in the desert, I shouldn’t expect much.
 Nor compare.
 Still dreaming about Pink Beach though! 😉

 H advised that I will like Fuwairit better so off we go to see this famous beach.

 A 4×4 is really needed to if you want to explore the area around the beach, otherwise, you would have to park your car a bit before the beach.
 But it’s all worth it though.
 Even though it didn’t have those umbrellas in the sand like Ghariya, Fuwairit is desolately beautiful.

 Turquoise waters and fine sand greeted me.
 And the water is indeed crystal clear, just how I like my beaches!

 Since the water is too cold to swim in, we set up our seats and started to cook our lunch.
 Music, food, peace, and a beautiful view.
 It certainly has the making of a great day out.

 Later, H took me rough roading among the rock formations near the beach.
 It was exhilarating to be in the passenger seat as we drove around the rough rocks, aiming to be close to the beach side as possible.
 A lot of people also had the same idea so it was a bit before we finally secured a spot.

 The rocky cliffs is surely a wonder of nature and it’s sad to see a lot of trash left behind by visitors.